-Citizen Planner Certificate Course - $75 (in addition to the conference fee)
+Citizen Planner Program - $95 (in addition to the conference fee)

-Michigan Citizen Planner is a non-credit course series leading to a certificate of completion awarded by Michigan State University Extension (MSUE This program is intended for new planning commissoners, ZBA members, elected officials, non-profit leaders and interested citizens.
+Michigan Citizen Planner is a non-credit course series leading to a certificate of completion awarded by Michigan State University Extension (MSUE This program is intended for new planning commissioners, ZBA members, elected officials, zoning administrators and interested citizens.
 The course covers job basics for planning and zoning, new economy principles, best practices, court decisions, conflict of interest and effective meetings.

-The course is widely recognized as Michigan's premiere certificate training program for local land use decision-makers.
+The course is a widely recognized certificate training program for local land use decision-makers.
 Participants can continue on to earn the Master Citizen Planner credential.

 Complete the entire course in three days!
 To earn the certificate of completion, you must attend all of the following core sessions: